 So why does it take me so long?
 I am really hard on myself.
 Mistakes aren’t just mistakes, they are reflections of the screw up I am.
 Mistakes are evidence that I actually am NOT enough and a bad mom.
-On the *Self Compassion Scale I rank low on self kindness, a 1.6 out of 5 actually.
-On self judgement I’m really high, 4.6 out of 5.
+On the *Self Compassion Scale, I rank low on self-kindness, a 1.6 out of 5 actually.
+On self-judgment I’m really high, 4.6 out of 5.
 And that is tonight!
 (I did the SCS to avoid writing this post.)
-I have been working for about a year now on self love.
+I have been working for about a year now on self-love.
 Can you imagine what this would have looked like several years ago when I had someone incessantly telling me I was lazy, fat, disgusting, insane, and unlovable to name a few?
 I’ve been trying to reframe negative self-talk, trying to let go of this idea that if everything looks perfect then I will be happy.
 But I am still failing in this area.

-Self kindness is a way of being warm and patient with ourselves when we struggle, fail, or feel inadequate.
+Self-kindness is a way of being warm and patient with ourselves when we struggle, fail, or feel inadequate.
 When it comes to being compassionate for others I am super kind and mindful (4.75 and 4.25 respectively on the Compassion for Others Scale).
-So why is it so hard to show that same kindness to myself?
-If a friend brought me a 60 page file that she had compiled on her own for family I court I would say “wow, that’s amazing.
+So why is it so hard to show that same kindness to me?
+If a friend brought me a 60-page file that she had compiled on her own for family court I would say “wow, that’s amazing.
 You must be really proud of yourself.
 You are really going to bat for your kid.”
-Instead my initial reaction to myself is “who do you think you are?
+Instead, my initial reaction to myself is “who do you think you are?
 This is isn’t good enough.
 You have to do more.
 You are going to end up losing your son because this is crap.”
 I eventually got to a place today that is maybe somewhere in the middle of these two compassion scenarios, filed the motion with the court, and served opposing counsel.

 Letting go of perfectionism is a constant struggle for me.
-Last year I went with my sister and her three daughters, 10 and 12 year old twins, to look at wedding dresses.
-My regular comment about dresses were not whether or not they were pretty or comfortable but whether or not they made me look fat.
+Last year I went with my sister and her three daughters, 10 and 12-year-old twins, to look at wedding dresses.
+My regular comment about dresses was not whether or not they were pretty or comfortable but whether or not they made me look fat.
 This is what I was modeling, out loud to my nieces whom I adore.
 I would never allow them to talk to themselves that way but by talking negatively to myself in front of them I was saying “this is OK.”
-And its not.
-To my sister I say I am sorry for not taking the opportunity to set a better example for your girls.
+And it is not.
+To my sister, I say I am sorry for not taking the opportunity to set a better example for your girls.
 I’m trying.